-The University of New Hampshire Institute on Disability endorses the Guidelines of the World Wide Web Consortium (W3C) as the standard for World Wide Web accessibility and compliance with the Americans with Disabilities Act as amended in 2008.
+The Institute on Disability is committed to ensuring equal access to information through its technologies, web pages, and resources and endorses the Guidelines of the World Wide Web Consortium (W3C) as the standard for World Wide Web accessibility and compliance with the Americans with Disabilities Act as amended in 2008.
 W3C is composed of over 400 member organizations world-wide (public and private) developing common protocols to promote the evolution of the World Wide Web and ensure its inter-operability.
 As part of its work, the W3C has developed accessibility guidelines for World Wide Web sites and pages.
 The standards of the Federal Rehabilitation Act (Section 508) are consistent with the W3C Guidelines and provide achievable, well-documented guidelines for implementation.
-W3C: http://www.w3.org/
+For more information on W3C, visit http://www.w3.org/

 The IOD is committed to making its websites and documents accessible to all users, and welcomes comments or suggestions on access improvements.
 Please send comments or suggestions on accessibility to email@example.com.